awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.single-tenant.md

 The multitenant architecture enables an Oracle database to function as a multitenant container database \(CDB\)\.
 A CDB can include customer\-created pluggable databases \(PDBs\)\.
 A non\-CDB is an Oracle database that uses the traditional architecture, which can't contain PDBs\.
 For more information about the multitenant architecture, see [https://docs.oracle.com/en/database/oracle/oracle-database/19/multi/introduction-to-the-multitenant-architecture.html#GUID-267F7D12-D33F-4AC9-AA45-E9CD671B6F22](https://docs.oracle.com/en/database/oracle/oracle-database/19/multi/introduction-to-the-multitenant-architecture.html#GUID-267F7D12-D33F-4AC9-AA45-E9CD671B6F22)\.

-For Oracle Database 19c, you must create a DB instance either as a CDB or a non\-CDB\.
-The architecture is a permanent characteristic and can't be changed later\.
-For RDS for Oracle versions other than Oracle Database 19c, the architecture is always non\-multitenant\.
+For Oracle Database 19c, create a DB instance either as a CDB or a non\-CDB\.
+The architecture is a permanent characteristic that you can't change later\.
+For versions other than Oracle Database 19c, the architecture is always non\-multitenant\.
 For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

 Currently, RDS for Oracle supports a subset of multitenant architecture called the single\-tenant architecture\.
 In this case, your CDB contains only one PDB\.
 The single\-tenant architecture uses the same RDS APIs as the non\-CDB architecture\.
 Your experience with a non\-CDB is mostly identical to your experience with a PDB\.
 You can't access the CDB itself\.

 The following sections explain the principal differences between the non\-multitenant and single\-tenant architectures\.
 For more information, see [Limitations of a single\-tenant CDB](Oracle.Concepts.limitations.md#Oracle.Concepts.single-tenant-limitations)\.